Apparatus Outfitting Guide

 What does your warranty cover?

-Our warranty covers product defects and electronic components failures.
+Our warranty covers product defects and electronic component failures.

 What is the warranty period on LED products?